 LAVTA Executive Leadership and Contractor Management Staff also have authorities and responsibilities for day-to-day SMS implementation and operation of LAVTA's SMS under this plan.
-LAVTA Executive Leadership and Contractor Management Staff include: Director of Planning and Marketing (LAVTA), Director of Finance, Human Resources and Procurement (LAVTA), Operations/Safety/Maintenance managers and supervisors (contractor) LAVTA Executive Leadership and Contractor Management personnel have the following authorities, accountabilities, and responsibilities: Agency Executive Leadership and Participate as members of LAVTA's Safety Committee (operations and Contractor maintenance staff will be rotated through the Safety Committee while other Management Staff positions are permanent members).
+LAVTA Executive Leadership and Contractor Management Staff include: Director of Planning and Marketing (LAVTA), Director of Finance, Human Resources and Procurement (LAVTA), Agency Executive Operations/Safety/Maintenance managers and supervisors (contractor) LAVTA Executive Leadership and Contractor Management personnel have the following authorities, accountabilities, and responsibilities: Leadership and Contractor Management Staff Participate as members of LAVTA's Safety Committee (operations and maintenance staff will be rotated through the Safety Committee while other positions are permanent members).
 Complete training on SMS and LAVTA's PTASP elements.
 Oversee day-to-day operations of the SMS in their departments.
 Modify policies in their departments consistent with implementation of the SMS, as necessary.
 Provide subject matter expertise to support implementation of the SMS as requested by the Accountable Executive or the Chief Safety Officer, including SRM activities, investigation of safety events, development of safety risk mitigations, and monitoring of mitigation effectiveness.
-LAVTA uses the Safety Committee, as well as the monthly Drivers' Meeting and quarterly All-Staff Meeting, to support its SMS and safety programs, which includes active participation and compliance from contractors: Safety Committee (LAVTA/contractor): Any safety hazards reported will be jointly evaluated by the Safety Committee and the Chief Safety Officer during the bimonthly meeting.
-The Safety Committee members include the Chief Safety Officer (Director of Operations), Paratransit Planner, and contractor staff (General Manager, Safety Manager, Road Key Staff and Activities Supervisor, Operator, and Mechanic), who will meet to review issues and make recommendations to improve safety.
+LAVTA uses the Safety Committee, as well as the monthly Drivers' Meeting and quarterly All-Staff Meeting, to support its SMS and safety programs, which includes active participation and compliance from contractors: Key Staff and Activities Safety Committee (LAVTA/contractor): Any safety hazards reported will be jointly evaluated by the Safety Committee and the Chief Safety Officer during the bimonthly meeting.
+The Safety Committee members include the Chief Safety Officer (Director of Operations), Paratransit Planner, and contractor staff (General Manager, Safety Manager, Road Supervisor, Operator, and Mechanic), who will meet to review issues and make recommendations to improve safety.
 Drivers' Meetings (contractor): A permanent agenda item in all monthly Drivers' Meetings is dedicated to safety.
-Safety issues are discussed and documented, and shared with the Safety Committee.
+Safety committee.
 Quarterly All-Staff Meetings (LAVTA): Hazard reports and mitigations will be shared, safety topics will be brought up for open discussion, further feedback solicited, and hazard self-reporting further encouraged.
 Information discussed in these meetings will be documented.

-Contracted Staff Responsibilities

-Contractors, at a minimum, are required to provide an equivalent level of safety reporting program standards and objectives as outlined in this policy and also implement a process to allow employees to report safety conditions and concerns to management.
+Contracted Staff Responsibilities Contractors, at a minimum, are required to provide an equivalent level of safety reporting program standards and objectives as outlined in this policy and also implement a process to allow employees to report safety conditions and concerns to management.
 They may also have their own enhanced safety protocols for risk mitigation beyond what is required from LAVTA.
-LAVTA provides regularly scheduled oversight of the contractor's SMS through the described Key Staff and Activities above.
+LAVTA provides regularly scheduled oversight of the contractor's SMS through the described Key Staff and Activities above. -------------------------------------- ---